Teraboard/plaid-finance-app/README.md

 ## ✨ Overview

 **FinTrax** is a modern personal finance management application that helps users track expenses, monitor income, and understand their spending habits.
-Built with a sleek Apple-inspired UI, FinTrax integrates with the Plaid API to securely connect with users' bank accounts and automatically import transaction data.
+FinTrax integrates with the Plaid API to securely connect with users' bank accounts and automatically import transaction data.

 ## 🚀 Features